mmniazi/Notes/README.md

 # Notes
-Notes for all crazy stuff I learn
+Notes of all crazy stuff I learn